exadel-inc/esl/eslint/README.md

     - "@exadel/esl"
 ```

+<a name="configuration"></a>

 ### Configuration
+We recommend utilizing the plugin's built-in configuration presets tailored to your specific needs:
-You have the option to utilize the plugin's preset configurations.
-To keep consistent with esl updates but in light mode - apply 4.0 preset, which is just warns you if you have any deprecated features in your code:
+- We recommend using the `default-4.0` preset to keep consistent with esl updates but in light mode, which.
+It warns you if you have any deprecated features in your code.

 ```json
 {